 If there’s one name in United States history that’s synonymous with treachery, it’s Benedict Arnold.
-He's widely regarded one of the great historical turncoats.
-In fact, one of the most famous American Revolution stories centers around Arnold.
-Most American citizens who've taken a sixth grade history class know that Arnold was a spy for Great Britain during the Revolutionary War, a formerly courageous general who attempted to undermine the war in the Colonies.
+He's widely regarded as one of the great historical turncoats.
+One of the most famous American Revolution stories centers around Arnold, who was a spy for Great Britain during the American Revolution, a formerly courageous general who attempted to undermine the conflict in the Colonies.

-Among the colorful cast of characters that populate the Revolutionary War, Arnold is treated like the Joker to George Washington’s Batman.
-Beneath that black-and-white definition, however, lies a complex historical figure.
-Most people are fuzzy on actual Benedict Arnold facts.
+Among the colorful cast of characters that populate the American Revolution, Arnold is treated like the Joker to George Washington’s Batman.
+Beneath that black-and-white comparison, however, lies a complex historical figure.
 He was a man who was betrayed by his family, fought tenaciously for recognition, and ultimately found himself allied with the wrong side of history.
-This is the story of Benedict Arnold, America’s scorned son.

-Arnold’s Family Life Was In Shambles By The Time He Was 20
+Arnold’s Family Life Was Messy By The Time He Was 20

-Benedict Arnold was born in Norwich, Connecticut on January 14, 1741.
-The son of a prominent businessman, Arnold’s early life consisted of study at some of the Continent’s best private schools.
-An epidemic of yellow fever ravaged Arnold’s family in the 1750s, however, killing three of his siblings.
-The deaths proved difficult for Arnold’s father.
-He began to drink heavily.
+Benedict Arnold was born to a prominent businessman in Norwich, Connecticut, on January 14, 1741.
+Arnold’s early life consisted of study at some of the Continent’s best private schools.
+An epidemic of yellow fever ravaged Arnold’s family in the 1750s, however, claiming three of his siblings.
+The deaths proved difficult for Arnold’s father, and he began to drink heavily.
 His business suffered as a result, and Arnold was forced to leave school at the age of 16.

-Two years later, Arnold’s mother also died of yellow fever.
-The loss destroyed Arnold’s father, and he spent the rest of his life in and out of jail for public drunkenness until his death in 1761.
+Two years later, Arnold’s mother also perished because of yellow fever.
+The loss destroyed Arnold’s father, and he spent the rest of his life in and out of jail for public drunkenness until his passing in 1761.
 By the time he was 20, Benedict Arnold had lost both parents and three siblings.
 The young man was forced to assume financial responsibility of his remaining family members.

 Benedict Arnold Was Once A Passionate Member Of The Sons Of Liberty

 Of course, like most of the Founding Fathers, Arnold’s position as a wealthy merchant made him particularly susceptible to taxes and tariffs.
-Thanks to the one-two punch of the Sugar Act in 1764 and the Stamp Act in 1765, Arnold began feeling the pinch from a foreign power to whom he’d never felt any particular allegiance.
-As a result, Benedict Arnold happily joined the Sons of Liberty, a clandestine organization opposed to Parliament’s rule.
+Thanks to the Sugar Act in 1764 and the Stamp Act in 1765, Arnold began feeling the pinch from a foreign power to whom he’d never felt any particular allegiance.
+As a result, Benedict Arnold joined the Sons of Liberty, a clandestine organization opposed to Parliament’s rule.

 Before his name was attached to a high-end furniture brand, Ethan Allen was the leader of a scrappy militia unit from Vermont, colloquially known as the Green Mountain Boys.
-Allen is most remembered for rallying less than a hundred of his men to win the first rebel victory of the Revolutionary War.
+Allen is most remembered for rallying less than a hundred of his men to win the first rebel victory of the American Revolution.

-Arnold not only first recommended the idea of attacking the base, he provided the initial intelligence required to assault Fort Ticonderoga.
-Then, when he joined with Ethan Allen and the Boys, he supplied the entire militia with food.
+Arnold not only first recommended the idea of attacking the base, he provided the initial intelligence required to take down Fort Ticonderoga.

 Benedict Arnold Lost The Love Of His Life Suddenly

 At the age of 25, Benedict Arnold met Margaret Mansfield, the woman who would become the love of his life.
 They married quickly and had three children over the course of five years.
-Though Arnold was obviously smitten, historical documents indicate that Mansfield didn’t reciprocate that love as passionately.
+Though Arnold was reportedly smitten, historical documents indicate Mansfield didn’t reciprocate that love as passionately.

-Then, in 1775, Margaret died suddenly.
-She was only 34 years old.
-The loss destroyed Arnold, and he threw himself into the Revolution to avoid confronting his pain.
+Then, in 1775, Margaret passed suddenly.
+She was only 30 years old.
+The loss destroyed Arnold, and he threw himself into the Revolution.